Colon and rectal cancers

 - Chemotherapy may be given after surgery to kill any remaining cancer cells.
 It may also be given along with radiation before surgery to reduce tumor size.

 - Radiation therapy is not usually used in early-stage colon cancer, but is commonly used to treat early-stage rectal cancer.
-It is often combined with chemotherapy.
+It is often combined with chemotherapy (chemoradiation).

-- Clinical trials are available for individual stages of colorectal cancer.
+- Clinical trials may be available for all stages of colorectal cancer.

 Colorectal Cancer Stages and Treatment Options

-- Treatment for stage 0 cancer usually involves surgical removal of the polyp (polypectomy) during colonoscopy.
+- Treatment for stage 0 colon cancer usually involves surgical removal of the polyp (polypectomy) during colonoscopy.

 - In stage I, the cancer has spread through the mucosa of the colon wall into middle layers of tissue.